What's Your (Email) Frequency, Kenneth? 5 Email Tactics & Best Practices

-We want to send different topics to folks and then getting users to raise their hands and say "Yes, this is the topic I'm interested in!"
+We want to send different topics to folks and then get users to raise their hands and say "Yes, this is the topic I'm interested in!"

 But we still need to sell, too.

 Oftentimes marketers try an "engagement" strategy and then wonder why they're not getting sales.
-Don't get stuck in "friend zone" with your customers by never asking for the sale.
+Don't get stuck in the "friend-zone" with your customers by never asking for the sale.

-Email fits into multiple places of the digital marketing roadmap.
+Email fits into multiple places in the digital marketing roadmap.

 5) Make email more

 What are the email messages you want to receive and reply to?